-Self-esteem is a driving force behind our confidence, how we see and feel about ourselves, and encompasses our sense of value, significance, and self-worth.
+Self-esteem is a driving force behind our confidence and how we see and feel about ourselves.
+It encompasses our sense of value, significance, and self-worth.
 That’s why learning how to build self-esteem is essential to personal growth and happiness.

 Research has shown that over 80% of people struggle with varying levels of low self-esteem.
 Yet, having a solid sense of self-esteem has the chance to positively impact and powerfully transform every area of your life – from your relationships to your career, from your health and well-being to your fulfillment and levels of success.

 A deep feeling of self-esteem is something that needs to grow and be nurtured over time.
-In this article, I will show you the things you can do right now to improve your self-esteem.
+In this article, I will show you the things you can do right now to learn how to improve self-esteem.
 Then, you will realize your hidden potential and your self-worth.

 Self-confidence, on the other hand, is more about how you feel about your abilities and will vary from situation to situation.
 You can have great self-esteem (feeling good about yourself overall) but low self-confidence about a particular situation or event (e.g. public speaking).
 Or, maybe you’ve got great self-confidence in an area (e.g. a sport that you play) but low self-esteem overall.

-A strong and solid sense of self-esteem comes from deep within.
-From a belief in your importance, your value and your worthiness.
+A strong and solid sense of self-esteem comes from deep within, from a belief in your importance, your value, and your worthiness.
 The good news is that there are many ways to improve self-esteem, which we will look at below.

-Lower levels of self-esteem can also stem from bad experiences or traumatic events, such as something someone said to you or something someone did.
-Essentially, it can stem from anything that has brought up feelings of shame, guilt or lack of worth.
+Lower levels of self-esteem can also stem from bad experiences or traumatic events, such as being bullied or being in an emotionally abusive relationship.
+Essentially, it can stem from anything that has brought up feelings of shame, guilt, or worthlessness.

-For some, lower self-esteem is connected to their success and accomplishments or lack thereof – including experiences of failure, not achieving goals or expectations.
+For some, lower self-esteem is connected to their success and accomplishments, or lack thereof, including experiences of failure, or not achieving goals or expectations.

-Many ‘cases’ of low self-esteem are perpetuated by negative self-talk.
+Many cases of low self-esteem are perpetuated by negative self-talk.
 This could be a story that you have created yourself or that someone else created for you long ago that you continue to believe, and it gets in the way of learning how to build self-esteem.